 Ringing ensemble with four octave handbells and hand chimes.
-Performs in chapel concerts on and off campus, major programs on campus, and periodically in Sunday church ministry.
+Performs in chapel, programs on campus, and periodically in churches.
 Variety of literature performed.
 1 credit.

 MUS 190 PEPBAND

 The Pep Band stirs up the crowd at the home basketball games.
 It meets once a week for one hour just a few weeks before basketball season and will perform all season long.
 Individuals are selected by audition.
 A minimum of ten students must register for credit in order for the course to be offered.
 1 credit.